CLARIAH/pure3dx/docs/manual-admin.md

 Conversely, here you can make other users admin.
 If you are an owner yourself, you can make other users owner as well.

+#### `Deleted items`

+Here you see a list of projects that have been recently deleted, or that have editions that have been recently deleted.
+You see who has deleted them when, and there is an `undelete` button which shows how many days you have left before the item will permanently deleted.

+Note that you cannot restore a deleted edition if its parent project is still deleted.
+You have to restore that parent project first.
+Restoring a project does not restore its deleted editions, you can choose to restore some or all  of its editions one by one.

 ### Edition pages